egoitzaulestia/NestedDreams/README.md

 ```

 ### Backend Integration
-The frontend is designed to work with a Node.js/Express backend API.
-Ensure your backend provides these endpoints:
+The frontend is designed to work with our dedicated **[E-Commerce Backend API](https://github.com/egoitzaulestia/backend-project-one)**.
+The backend provides these key endpoints:

 - `GET /products` - Fetch all products
 - `POST /products` - Create new product (admin)